-This method is applicable to the measurement of SO_2 concentrations in ambient air in the range of 1.0 parts per billion (ppb) to 500.0 or 1,000.0 parts per billion (ppb).
+This method is applicable to the measurement of H_2S concentrations in ambient air in the range of 100 parts per billion.

 This method adheres to the requirements of the current Air Monitoring Directive (AMD) drafted by Alberta Environment in 1989.
 In some cases the limits and specifications exceed the requirements of the current AMD and subsequent amendments.
 It should be considered that the current and any future amendments or drafts of the AMD will be used as the benchmark for requirements and criteria for ambient air monitoring practices conducted in the Province of Alberta.